 Scientific discovery and advancing anesthesiology research requires collaboration to make progress.
-That’s why the International Anesthesia Research Society, Association of University Anesthesiologists (AUA), American Society of Anesthesiologists (ASA), and Foundation for Anesthesia Education and Research (FAER) came together to form the Anesthesia Research Council (ARC).
+That’s why the International Anesthesia Research Society, American Society of Anesthesiologists (ASA), and Foundation for Anesthesia Education and Research (FAER) came together to form the Anesthesia Research Council (ARC).
 Other stakeholders will also provide input, including the early-Stage Anesthesia Scholars (eSAS), Association of Research Managers and Administrators (ARMA), and Society of Academic Associations of Anesthesiology & Perioperative Medicine (SAAAPM) among others.

 ARC’s mission is to advance scientific discovery and health care policy through the development and dissemination of research in anesthesiology, perioperative, and pain medicine with the goal to become the go-to resource for state-of-the-art review, synthesis, and future recommendations in anesthesiology, perioperative medicine, critical care, and pain medicine research.

-ARC currently has a 3-year pilot plan, supported by ASA, FAER and IARS and overseen by a Steering Committee.
-The Steering Committee, chaired by Max Kelz, MD, PhD, is responsible for choosing the annual topic to be addressed and generating a series of concrete questions to be addressed in a written report.
-The Committee also identifies and recruits a working group of 5–6 people with diverse representation responsible for generating the report.
+ARC currently is a 3-year pilot program, supported by the American Society of Anesthesiologists (ASA), Foundation for Anesthesia and Education Research (FAER) and IARS and overseen by a Steering Committee.
+The Steering Committee, chaired by Max Kelz, MD, PhD, is responsible for choosing the annual study focus and generating a series of concrete questions to be addressed resulting in a final work product.
+The Committee also identifies and recruits a diverse working group of 5–6 people responsible for generating the final outcome.

 Opportunities identified for improvement by ARC include: